 A Private Public Partnership Agreement was forged between the Tobago House of Assembly (THA), Recycling Waste Logistics Limited and the EMA iCARE project in 2021. iCARE supported the establishment of its fourth Pilot Collection Depot in Shaw Park, Tobago, and the placement of recyclable collection bins in public spaces and schools.
 Public education and awareness in the sister isle are also being bolstered by iCARE as part of the “Tobago Resource Recycling Initiative” (TRRI).
 Learn more @TRRIRecyclingCentre

-When you recycle with iCARE, you help to preserve the environment by reducing: human demand for new natural resources, the burden on our local landfills and the release of harmful toxins that produce long-term negative health impacts in both humans and animals.
+When you recycle with iCARE, you help to preserve the environment by reducing: the human demand for natural resources, the burden on our local landfills and the release of harmful toxins that produce long-term negative health impacts in both humans and animals.

 Incoming correspondence should be addressed to: Recyclable Solid Waste Collection Project (iCARE), Project Management Unit